Macrurido/Morefi/README.md

+Morefi © 2024 by Hugo Aguirre is licensed under CC BY-NC 4.0

 ## README

 The *Morefi* package: *Morphological Relationships Fitted by Robust Regression*.
 It is a methodological package developed to carry out the analysis of the article: Aguirre-Villaseñor & Morales-Bojórquez (IN PREPARATION).
 For this purpose, some functions and a vignette were created to explain the process step by step.
 The tables and figures were personalized.
 The lmrob() and nlrob() from robustbase (version 0.99-2), are used to perform robust regression.